SQLMesh macros

 , and we want to unpack that column into three indicator (i.e., binary, dummy, one-hot encoded) columns.
 We could write that by hand as:

-In this code each number is being used in two distinct ways.
+In that SQL query each number is being used in two distinct ways.
 For example, 4

 is being used: